-- California farmers, ranchers and Federal and California Recognized Native American Indian Tribes. - Projects must be located on a California agricultural operation. - University and research farms, and city community gardens are not eligible for funding through the HSP Incentives Program.
+- California farmers, ranchers and Federal and California Recognized Native American Indian Tribes. - University and research farms, and city community gardens are NOT eligible for funding through the HSP Incentives Program.
 These entities may apply for the HSP Demonstration Projects. - Awards are limited to one per agricultural operation using a unique tax identification number per round of funding. - Individuals or business entities receiving grant award funds must be located in California with a physical California business address.